pip-services/pip-services-docs/content/en/getting_started/recipes/logging/_index.md

 Then, we will replace our print messages with info-level log messages.
 For example, *print("MyComponentA has been created.")* will be replaced with  *logger.info(None, "MyComponentA has been created.")*.

 Finally, we will force an exception in the **my_task** method.
-As we had explained in the “Creating a component” tutorial, this method performs business-related tasks.
+As we had explained in the "Creating a component" tutorial, this method performs business-related tasks.
 Thus, we can simulate a problem within it by forcibly raising an exception.
 This method will look like this:

 {{< tabsection >}}
   {{< include "./__code2_node.md" >}}